aminnairi/facts/packages/facts/README.md

 - SQLite implementation for persistence
 - 100% TypeScript source-code & functional programming in mind
 - Ready for deployment in clusters thanks to optimistic locking
-- Database agnostic, use files, SQL, NoSQL, IndexedDB, LocalStorage, ...
+- Database agnostic, use files, SQL, NoSQL, IndexedDB, LocalStorage, etc...
 - Event Sourcing inspired to prevent data loss and enable smarter analytics
 - Query implementation for CQRS applications
 - Easy initialization of Queries from past events useful after application restart